-1. PROPOSAL TO ELECT ELEVEN DIRECTORS FOR TERMS EXPIRING AT THE 1998 ANNUAL MEETING.
+- 1. PROPOSAL TO ELECT ELEVEN DIRECTORS FOR TERMS EXPIRING AT THE 1999 ANNUAL MEETING. - / / FOR all nominees listed below // WITHHOLD AUTHORITY (except as marked to the contrary) to vote for all nominees listed below

-/ / WITHHOLD AUTHORITY
+Stanley M. Bergman, Robert J. Sullivan, James P. Breslawski, Bruce J. Haber, Gerald A. Benjamin, Leonard A. David, Mark E. Mlotek, Steven Paladino, Barry J. Alperin, Pamela Joseph, Donald J. Kabat, Marvin H. Schein and Irving Shafran

-to vote for all nominees listed below
+INSTRUCTION: TO WITHHOLD AUTHORITY TO VOTE FOR ANY INDIVIDUAL, WRITE THAT NOMINEE'S NAME ON THE SPACE PROVIDED BELOW.

-Stanley M. Bergman, James P. Breslawski, Gerald A. Benjamin, Leonard A. David, Mark E. Mlotek, Steven Paladino, Barry J. Alperin, Pamela Joseph, Donald J. Kabat, Marvin H. Schein and Irving Shafran MOV INEE'S NAME ON TH HOLD AUTHORITY TO E SPACE PROVIDED I BELOW: , 2.
-PROPOSAL TO APPR OVE AMENDMENT OF (CERTIFICATE OF INCORPORATIO N / / FOR /// AGAINST // ABSTAIN 3.
-PROPOSAL TO APPR OVE AMENDMENT OF THE BY-LAWS / / FOR /// AGAINST // ABSTAIN 4.
-PROPOSAL TO APPR OVE AMENDMENT OF THE 1994 STOCK OPTION PLAN
+- 2. PROPOSAL TO APPROVE AMENDMENT OF CERTIFICATE OF INCORPORATION // FOR // AGAINST // ABSTAIN - 3.
+PROPOSAL TO APPROVE AMENDMENT OF THE 1991 STOCK OPTION PLAN - / / FOR / / AGAINST / / ABSTAIN - 4.
+PROPOSAL TO RATIFY THE APPOINTMENT OF BDO SEIDMAN, LLP AS INDEPENDENT AUDITORS FOR THE FISCAL YEAR ENDING DECEMBER 26, 1998